-On Tip Tuesday (hosted every other Tuesday), we ask a question of the oDesk Facebook community so everyone has a chance to share and learn from the success of other freelancers and clients.
+On Tip Tuesday (hosted every other Tuesday), we ask a question of the Upwork Facebook community so everyone has a chance to share and learn from the success of other freelancers and clients.

-Last December, we asked what advice people would give to oDesk ‘newbies.’
-The community had such detailed and valuable oDesk tips that we decided to give it a blog post of its own!
+Last December, we asked what advice people would give to Upwork ‘newbies.’
+The community had such detailed and valuable Upwork tips that we decided to give it a blog post of its own!
 Here are our favorite submissions.

 Editor’s note: Responses edited for clarity and length.